jackbrookes/jackbrookes.github.io/src/content/index.md

 # Hi

-I'm Jack, a programmer & researcher at UCL.
+I'm Jack, a Software Engineer specialising in Virtual Reality development in Unity.
 I have a PhD in the area of cognitive science, where I helped re-ignite the use of VR technologies in human behaviour research.
 Specifically, I built software that allowed for the creation of novel motor decision making experiments to gain insight into how humans learn from errors.
 Some of my interests:

 * Immersive technologies (VR/AR) for non-gaming applications
-* Development of interactive software, developer tools & packages in Unity3D
+* Development of interactive software, developer tools & packages in Unity
 * Coding with craftsmanship: producing efficient, intuitive, and maintainable software
 * The study of human cognition, learning, & action
 * Data processing, modelling, visualisation, and analysis